Contact Name: Sandra Sunshine

 Correctional facility is a term used by Process Servers in Utah that refers to a jail, prison, or other place of incarceration by government officials.
 They serve to confine and rehabilitate inmates in Utah as they do in all other states.

-Do Process Servers say there is a difference between a correctional facility and a prison in Utah?Actually, in Utah, correctional facilities and prisons are basically the same.
+Actually, in Utah, correctional facilities and prisons are basically the same.
 Correctional facilities usually include prisons and jails while prisons are considered a subpart of the correctional system.
 Whether an inmate is incarcerated in a Utah corrections institution or a prison, they are subject to service of process, continuing their involvement within the justice court system.
 It must be noted, Private Process Servers in Utah who are tasked to serve process upon an inmate are delivering legal documents concerning civil matters only.

 Correctional Institutions and Prisons in Utah are similar to most facilities in all states throughout the United States.
 State Prisons and Facilities in Utah are part of a larger criminal justice system which includes police, prosecution and the courts.

-Estimates and data reveal that there are more than 1,400,000 inmates within the entire United States state prison systemState prisons in Utah are generally classified as minimum, medium and high security.
+State prisons in Utah are generally classified as minimum, medium and high security.
 There are approximately 1700 state prisons in the United States.
-Inmates in a correction facility in Utah regardless of classification are subject to private Process Servers performing service of process and are no different than any other person incarcerated in Utah.
+Inmates in a corrections facility in Utah regardless of classification are subject to private Process Servers performing service of process and are no different than any other person incarcerated in Utah.

 Federal correctional Institutions located in Utah are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.